 Though not a legally binding document, the letter of intent may be one of the most important components of an estate plan.
-The letter of intent provides fiduciaries and other caregivers with specific instructions regarding the day-to-day care needs of the individual with special needs and allows the caregivers of the individual to relay their hopes and goals for him/her.
+The letter of intent provides fiduciaries and other caregivers with specific instructions regarding the day-to-day care of a person with special needs and allows the caregivers to relay their hopes and goals for him/her.
 Trustees and guardians of an individual with special needs can refer to the letter of intent when making daily decisions regarding asset management and care.
-The medical history of the individual can be included in the letter of intent to ensure that all fiduciaries and representatives have a clear understanding of the individual's health care needs and required maintenance.
-The letter of intent can provide a detailed background as to the type of government benefits available, including prior forms and contact information for case workers or other officials involved in providing for the individual's care.
+The medical history of the individual can be included in the letter of intent to ensure that all fiduciaries and representatives have a clear understanding of his or her health care needs and required maintenance.
+The letter of intent can provide a detailed background as to the type of government benefits available or provided in the past, including prior forms and contact information for case workers or other officials involved in providing for his or her care.